John Legend Says That His Wife Chrissy Teigen Doesn’t Warn Him About Tweets Involving Him

 “I told john I wouldn’t tweet this but I lied here goes,” she starts off in the first tweet on Twitter.

 What follows is a detailed telling of Teigen having a Totino’s pizza craving and being stunned when Legend isn’t familiar with the pizza from her childhood.
-She criticizes him for not knowing the brand switched from packing their pizzas in bags instead of boxes, an argument on the best way to “ensure crispiness” according to one tweet and and odd question Legend asks about where she wants the tomato slices.
+She criticizes him for not knowing the brand switched from packing their pizzas in bags instead of boxes.
+After which, an argument ensues on the best way to “ensure crispiness,” according to another tweet, which is followed by an odd question Legend asks about where she wants the tomato slices.

 Perhaps the best part is when she realizes he ordered Totino’s pizza rolls instead of a whole pizza.